earlvanze/node-kinect-ubuntu/README.md

 Kinect in Node.js, ported to run on Ubuntu ARM.

-# Nexus 5
+# Install on Ubuntu Touch

-For installing on Nexus 5, first enable developer tools and run the following:
+For installing on Ubuntu Touch, first enable developer tools and run the following:

 ```
 $ phablet-config writable-image